kanflo/opendps/README.md

 ### Upgrading

-As newer DPS:es have 1.5mm spaced JTAG pins and limited space for running the JTAG signals towards the back of the device, a permanent soldered JTAG is somewhat cumbersome.
+As newer DPS:es have 1.25mm spaced JTAG pins (JST-GH) and limited space for running the JTAG signals towards the back of the device, a permanent soldered JTAG is somewhat cumbersome.
 People not activly developing OpenDPS will not need JTAG anyway.
 To facilitate upgrade, OpenDPS comes with a bootloader enabling upgrade over UART:

 ```
 % make -C opendps bin